Raja Hindustani: Production

 Manisha Koirala was first offered the lead actress role, but she refused.
+Shah Rukh Khan was also considered for the lead actor role, but it was offered to Aamir Khan who had problems signing in for the role.
 Juhi Chawla and Aishwarya Rai were also among those actresses who were considered for the role.
 Palankhet was a fictional location created for the film, and is a portmanteau of two real hill stations' names: Palampur and Ranikhet.

 Reception

 Critical response

 Film critic Anupama Chopra, while reviewing Raja Hindustani for India Today wrote, "the film is disappointingly dated, but Darshan scores with his music-catchy 'Pardesi, Pardesi'— and with his leading lady, Karisma."
 She went on to praise Kapoor's performance saying, "Karisma looks stunning and acts surprisingly well.
 She is the lifeblood of this otherwise-banal film."

 Box office

 Raja Hindustani earned ₹76.34 crore worldwide, including a domestic gross of ₹73.84 crore.
 Its domestic nett was ₹43.15 crore, and its adjusted worldwide gross is equivalent to ₹394 crore.

 Box Office India declared it an "All-Time Blockbuster".
 Domestically, it was the fourth highest-grossing film of the 1990s, after Hum Aapke Hain Koun (1994) (₹116 crore), Dilwale Dulhaniya Le Jayenge (1995) (₹86.49 crore) and Kuch Kuch Hota Hai (1998) (₹80.12 crore).
 Adjusted for inflation, Raja Hindustani is the fifth highest-grossing film of India since the 1990s.